Saijon32/Deeproute-Log-Puller/README.md

-Original created by the Legendary Dr Foster
+Original created by Rick Wight and Garrett Foster - This is an HTTPS/manifest update.

 A chrome extension that allows players to download the game logs for the DeepRoute.com football game.